CheesecakeTV/SwiftGUI-Docs/04 Application notes/Combining events under a single key.md

 Keep in mind that `w` inside the key-function always refers to the input's key-handler.
 So placing this layout inside e.g. a sub-window, that sub-window receives the event, not the main window.

+# Throwing values onto existing keys
+Using `w.throw_event` you can not only throw events, but also pass values to the connected value-dict.

+The values are stored in the value-dict under the thrown key.

+However, in SwiftGUI, value-dicts are not actual dicts.
+When getting a value (`v[key]`), the value-dict reads the value directly from the widget.

+For that reason, writing to a key that is occupied by an element doesn't work.
+Even if you overwrote the value using `throw_event`, `v[key]` still returns the true value of that element.